rwilliams/jrubywiki/Google-Summer-of-Code-2013.md

 The idea is to continue improving that process, by moving the dependencies to maven central and in the ant build case, making it download the deps on the first run.

+## Asciidoctor JRuby and Java integration

+Asciidoctor is a Ruby implementation of AsciiDoc.
+It can be used as a full replacement for the Python implementation and also has support for running on JRuby.
+You can find the projects on the [Github Asciidoctor Organization](https://github.com/asciidoctor).
+Specifically we'd be looking at the asciidoctor-java-integration, asciidoctor-maven-plugin and the asciidoctor-gradle-plugin for consideration for GSoC 2013 projects.

+Ideas include, improvements, new features, better testing, live preview and any others people can dream up.